 Some covariates in the “BRL any” model were not statistically significant by themselves but were still relevant due to unobserved heterogeneity (Mood 2010).
 Obesity for example is known to be associated with a higher risk of morbidity and all-cause mortality (Must and McKeown 2000).
 However, previous studies on primary THA cohorts have not indicated a higher risk of mortality in obese patients (Wallace et al. 2014).
 An explanation could be that obese patients selected for THA are comparably healthy and often younger.

 Cancer could also be dropped as a predictor without any loss of predictive power.
-It was also encouraging that socio-demographic factors such as education and civil status, or organizational factors such as type of hospital, did not have a strong enough influence of death to be included in the final model.
+It was also encouraging that socio-demographic factors such as education and civil status, or organizational factors such as type of hospital, did not have a strong enough influence to be included in the final model.

 It is known that male sex is associated with earlier deaths and that the remaining life span will decrease with increased age.
 It is less obvious that this relation must be linear.
 We used restricted cubic splines to allow a more flexible relation, but found that a linear relationship was equally good.
 Our model includes ASA class which is routinely assessed pre-operatively in most developed countries.
 It is however known to have a high degree of internal variability (Haynes and Lawler 1995).
 It has previously been compared to the CCI, but not with respect to mortality after THA (Whitmore et al. 2014; Kork et al. 2015).
 Patients with ASA 4-6 were excluded since those categories describe severe disease, moribund and brain-dead individuals.
 It can be questioned whether such classification is correct for our cohort.
 Comorbidities are also known to influence the outcome after THA (Inacio et al. 2015; Gordon et al. 2013; Hofstede et al. 2016).
 Coding algorithms on the other hand are complex and not used in clinical settings since the administrative burden is too high.
 CCI comprise 1,178 ICD-10 codes and ECI 1,516.
 Therefore, such indices are only used by researchers.